A stochastic target approach to Ricci flow on surfaces

 \begin{definition} We define the reachable set at a given time $t\in[0,\infty)$, denoted $V(t)$, to be the set of points in $E$ for which there exists an admissible control such that the controlled process, started at this point and with this control, is in $\Gamma(0)$ at time $t$ almost surely. \end{definition}

 We follow Soner and Touzi \cite{SonerTouzi} in calling this the reachable set, even though it's the set of points you can reach a fixed target from, not the set of points you can reach from a fixed starting point.
-In order for this to be well-defined, we need to show that $V(t)$ doesn't depend on the initial choice of frame.
-Suppose $A_{\tau}$ is a control such that $Y_{\tau}(A)$, started from $y\in E$ with initial frame $\se(y)$, hits $\Gamma(0)$ at time $t$ almost surely (so that $y\in V(t)$).
-If $\tilde{\se}(y)$ is any other (orthonormal) frame at $y$, then there is some $r\in O(2)$ such that $\se(y)=r\tilde{\se}(y)$.
-It's clear that $A_{\tau}r$ is such that $Y_{\tau}(Ar)$, started from $y\in E$ with initial frame $\tilde{\se}(y)$, hits $\Gamma(0)$ at time $t$ almost surely.
-Thus a point of $E$ is in the reachable set or not independent of what frame we use to express the controlled process, and so the $V(t)$ are well-defined.
+In order for this to be well defined, we need to show that $V(t)$ does not depend on the initial choice of frame.
+Suppose $A_{\tau }$ is a control such that $Y_{\tau}(A)$, started from $y\in E$ with initial frame $\mathfrak{e}(y)$, hits $\Gamma(0)$ at time $t$ almost surely [so that $y\in V(t)$].
+If $\tilde{\mathfrak{e}}(y)$ is any other (orthonormal) frame at $y$, then there is some $r\in O(2)$ such that $\mathfrak{e}(y)=r\tilde{\mathfrak{e}}(y)$.
+It's clear that $A_{\tau}r$ is such that $Y_{\tau}(Ar)$, started from $y\in E$ with initial frame $\tilde{\mathfrak{e}}(y)$, hits $\Gamma(0)$ at time $t$ almost surely.
+Thus, a point of $E$ is in the reachable set or not independent of what frame we use to express the controlled process, and so the $V(t)$ are well defined.